Gamemode4Dev/GM4_Datapacks/CONTRIBUTING.md

 Contributing to Gamemode 4
 ==========================

-## Adding a GM4 Module that isn't in git yet
+## Adding a GM4 Module that isn't in the repo yet
-- Create a fork of `GM4_Datapacks` using the Fork button in the top-right of the git.
+- Create a fork of `GM4_Datapacks` using the Fork button in the top-right of the repo.
 Be sure to name it clearly as the module you plan to work on.
-You will then have a personal copy of the git ready for your changes.
+You will then have a personal copy of the repo ready for your changes.
 - Make a copy of the `GM4_template_pack` folder and rename it to the name of the module you are writing code for.
 - Each module you create should be made under a separate branch so that modules can be submitted, approved and tested individually.